-Developing a new product feature is only a part of the job.
+Developing a new feature is only a part of the job.
 If you create it, your users (and prospects) won’t just find and use it.
-You have to let them know that such solutions exist and how they can use them too.
+You have to let them know that such solutions exist and show them how they can use those features.

-A new feature announcement can also be a good source of attracting new users to your product.
-As these announcements aren’t only in-app, they can also help increase your user base by alerting prospects of how your solution may be a good fit for them.
+A new feature announcement can also be a good source of attracting new users to your product by alerting prospects of how your solution may be a good fit for them.
 These public feature announcements encourage prospects to give your product a try.

-Lastly, new feature announcements are important in reactivating churned users who may have left your product because a feature was missing.
+Lastly, it’s important to announce new features to reengage churned users who may have left your product because a feature was missing.

-However, to get the best results from your feature announcements, you need to know when to send them and how.
-Depending on your goal with each announcement, there’s a right way to do it.
-Let’s see what they are!
+However, to get the best results from your feature announcements, you need to know when to send them and how in order to drive new feature adoption.

 When it comes to writing your new feature/product announcement copy, there are several best practices to include to ensure your message is clear and instantly shows benefit to the user.